getporter/porter/docs/content/blog/v1-is-here.md

 ## What's new in v1?

-If you haven't been following Porter's v1 pre-releases, here are some of the new features introduced since v0.38:
+If you haven't been following Porter's v1 pre-releases, below are some of the new features introduced since v0.38.

+### Buildkit Support

+Porter now uses Docker Buildkit instead of legacy Docker to build images.
+This dramatically speeds up the build process and allows you to take advantage of features such as build arguments, improved layer caching, new Dockerfile syntax, mounting secrets and ssh connections into the image during build and more.

-### Desired State
+### Installations

+Porter now understands the concept of installations.
-You can now define the desired state of an installation: what bundle to install, custom parameters to specify and the credentials to give the bundle.
+You can see the current definition of an installation, the bundle it's using, its version, the associated parameters and credentials, logs from previous runs, and metadata about the installation's current state.
+Installations can be isolated in namespaces and have labels applied to them to make it easier to manage multiple installations and environments.

+Porter also supports specifying the desired state of an installation (or credential set, parameter set).
 Porter will reconcile that against its database and determine the appropriate action to execute, if any, to reach that state.
 This makes it much easier to automate running Porter based on triggers such as a git push, or when a new version of a bundle is released, without having to deal with figuring out if you should call install or upgrade, and other things that Porter can figure out for you.